noiseprotocol/noise_spec/noise.md

 Transport encryption is controlled by several flags:

  * **`split`**:  A one-way handshake must be followed by a one-way stream of transport messages.
-But an interactive handshake has the option of "splitting" the session into two (via `session.Split()`), so that the initiator and responder can both send streams of messages.
+But an interactive handshake is allowed to "split" the session into two (via `session.Split()`), so that the initiator and responder can both send streams of messages.

  * **`step`**: After sending or receiving a message, `kernel.Step()` may be called to destroy the old key and replace it with a new one.
 This provides